Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 ### *Validation*: Confirming Tool Installation

-Ensure you are using the 2025.2 version of the AMD tools.
+Make sure you are using the 2025.2 version of the AMD tools.

 ```bash
 which vitis